-In addition, the LEI system is based on a global standard, ISO 17442, which makes it easy to identify companies across national borders.
+Because the LEI system is based on a global standard, ISO 17442, it is easy to identify companies across national borders.
 It is the same standard and the same format for all countries.
 This means that you can find the information in the same database regardless of which country you operate in.
 This creates a manageable process, which helps to increase transparency in the financial markets.

 The LEI system thus plays a major role in the banks' work in particular to meet the requirements about anti-money laundering.
 GLEIF is constantly working to optimize the system and find new, better solutions in the fight against money laundering.
 If you want to read more about GLEIF's work in this area, you can do so on GLEIF's website.